HANDBOOK RULES

 The Board acknowledges the need for in-school storage of student possessions and shall provide storage places, including desks and lockers, for that purpose.
 Where locks are provided or brought in by students for such places, students shall have them against incursion by other students, but in no such places shall students have such an expectation of privacy as to prevent examination by the school official.
 The school is not responsible for valuable items that students bring to school.

+The Board directs the school principals to conduct a regular search at least annually of all such storage places.
+In cases where property is stolen and where property is illegally in a person’s possession, the school needs a legal means to find the property or remove the illegal property in question.
 The Board of Education recognizes that the privacy of students may not be violated by unreasonable search and seizure and directs that no student be searched without reason or in an unreasonable manner.
 In cases where property is stolen and where property is illegally in a person’s possession, the school has legal means to find the property or remove the illegal property in question.

 School authorities are charged with the responsibility of safeguarding the safety and well being of the students in their care.
 In the discharge of that responsibility, school authorities may search the person or property of a student, with or without the student’s consent, whenever they have reasonable grounds to suspect that the search is required to discover evidence of a violation of law or of school rules.